encode/httpcore/docs/api.md

     :docstring:

-The `SimpleByteStream` and `AIteratorByteStream` classes are concrete implementations of `AsyncByteStream`.
+The `SimpleByteStream` and `AsyncIteratorByteStream` classes are concrete implementations of `AsyncByteStream`.

 ::: httpcore.SimpleByteStream
     :docstring:

-::: httpcore.AIteratorByteStream
+::: httpcore.AsyncIteratorByteStream
     :docstring:

 ---